By Myanmar specialist Alex

 Markets in Mandalay

-Mandalay is the unsung hero of Burma, a city you can really get under the skin of, yet it’s been playing second fiddle to Yangon since the days of British colonialism.
+Mandalay is the unsung hero of Myanmar, a city you can really get under the skin of, yet it’s been playing second fiddle to Yangon since the days of British colonialism.
 I, for one, find it equally captivating.
 I think it gets overlooked because it doesn’t have a colonial district, but its setting on the banks of the lackadaisical Ayeyarwady River is sublime.

 Mandalay's railway bazaar